ankithannu/ansible-install/README.md

 To install ansible on ubuntu and running playbook

-Download the docker file "ankithannu/ansible:v1.1" ankithannu/ansible:v1.1 has a preinstalled os ubuntu:16.04 and ansible install and ssh and other required configurations done.
+Download the docker file "ankithannu/ansible:v1.1" has a preinstalled os ubuntu:16.04 ,ansible installed and ssh and other required configurations done.
 Please refer docker file ankithannu/ansible:v1.1 for details

 # Spin up the container